KI Summer School in Medical Research

 It starts off with an introductory week in June, with lectures covering a range of basic topics such as hypothesis testing, ethics, statistics, presentation techniques, description of Doctoral education at Karolinska Institutet, and how to write a scientific paper.
 Thereafter, students take part in a 6-week research project at a department of their choice at Karolinska Institutet.
 The research project is done under supervision where the main supervisor is responsible for the student throughout the project period.
 The Summer School ends in August with research presentations during which students give both oral and poster presentations of their summer project work.
 Students enrolled in the KI Summer School are entitled to a research scholarship.
 Supervisors are entitled to a bench-fee.

-The portal opens December 10, 2021 and the deadline for application is 22 February 2022.
-A decision of acceptance is sent out to students in the beginning of April.
+The portal opens December 5, 2022 and the deadline for application is 27 February 2023.
+A decision of acceptance is sent out to students in April.

 The student’s personal motivation for applying to the Summer School is of major importance in the overall assessment of the application.
 A solid track record of completed course credits from Karolinska Institutet is also important.
 Priority may be given to applicants who are in the beginning of their undergraduate training.
 Priority is also given to applicants that have identified a supervisor in the application (See Supervisor, below).
 Students already receiving financial support for doing a research project are not prioritized.
-The same applies for medical students that have participated in FOLÄK/Forskningsintroducerande kurs för studenter på läkarprogrammet.
+Medical students that have participated in FOLÄK/Forskningsintroducerande kurs för studenter på läkarprogrammet are not eligible.

 You need to be a First-cycle (undergraduate) student at Karolinska Institutet to be eligible to apply.
 Masters students are as such not eligible.
 At the time of submission, you need to have accumulated a minimum of 30 credits (30 högskolepoäng) from Karolinska Institutet.
 The research scholarship is set at 10 000 SEK/month.
 It is paid out according to scholarship regulations at Karolinska Institutet.
 The Department of Microbiology, Tumor and Cell Biology (MTC) will arrange the payment of the scholarship.
 Students accepted to the KI Summer School in Medical Research are not eligible to apply for Student Aid (studiemedel) from CSN.